Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference

-\PHM{Fault handling and isolation.} \SysName sustains various system component failures.
-In case of function failures, \SysName simply restarts them to resume the execution, which has no side effect due to the stateless nature of inference.
-For executor failures at a GPU server, \SysName migrates affected models to other active executors via swapping, and then restarts the failed ones.
-The GPU server also persists runtime states in local storage (e.g., models and metadata) to allow fast recovery from the failure of an entire server.
-Therefore, \SysName can effectively handle faults occurring during function execution, and isolate them across various functions.
+\SysName sustains various system component failures.
+In case of function failures, \SysName restarts them to resume the execution.
+For executor failures or GPU runtime errors, \SysName migrates the affected models to other working GPUs (executors) via swapping, and then restarts the failed ones.
+When runtime isolation is employed, \SysName can ensure that buggy function executions do not affect others, achieving stronger fault isolation.
+The GPU server also persists runtime states (e.g., models and metadata) in local storage to allow fast recovery from an entire failure of the GPU server.

-At the cluster level, \SysName persists metadata of individual nodes in a database, and thus the cluster manager can easily retain these states and recover from failures.
-It also keeps periodic health checks with the router of each worker node, and handles node failures by launching a new node and migrating all relevant functions.
+At the cluster level, \SysName persists metadata of individual nodes in a database, which enables the cluster manager to retain these states and recover from failures, aligning with current practices in \Cloud.
+It also keeps periodic health checks with the router on each worker node, and handles node failures by launching a new node and migrating all relevant functions.